tub78/WikiGraph/README.md

 # Introduction

-_WikiGraph_ is a tool that I wrote in Python to extract and visualize the link structure from a collection of wiki pages.
+_WikiGraph_ is a tool written in Python to extract and visualize the link structure from a collection of wiki pages.
 It scans a wiki, extracts links and tags, filters and prunes the resulting graph, and displays the resulting graph in an attractive manner.

 Several examples generated using _WikiGraph_ are included in the results directory e.g. [this figure][]